Bayesian error propagation for neural-net based parameter inference: Demonstration of parameter inference

 In this section we demonstrate the inference of parameters when the theory prediction for the data has been computed with a neural net.
 We will highlight two cases of how (un)successful neural net training deforms the posterior of inferred parameters.

 For our demonstration, we simulated a cosmological analysis of the matter power spectrum $P(k)$ as a function of wavenumber $k$.
 Our data range spans $k \in [0.0033, 0.4]$ in units of h/Mpc.
 In order to train a neural net, we generate 10000 power spectra with CAMB \cite{Lewis:2002ah} by randomly drawing from the prior ranges given in Table~\ref{table1} for the parameters $H_0, \Omega_{\rm cdm}, \Omega_{\rm b}$, which are the Hubble constant, the density parameter of cold dark matter, and the density parameter of baryons, respectively.
 We split the CAMB predictions into a batch of 70\% for training, 20\% for the validation set and 10\% for test.
+These batches are used to find the best architecture for the neural nets, where the test set allows to validate the performance of the neural network on an unseen set of points.
 We also segmented the power spectra into wavenumber ranges of $k \in [0.0033, 0.044]$ and $k \in [0.044,0.40]$ and trained a neural net for each $k$-range individually.
 The segmentation into $k$-ranges is not necessary, but advantageous because it reduces the layer sizes and thereby the trainable parameters.

 For the training we engineered two cases.
 One is a successfully/accurately trained neural net whose error on the test set is at the percent level on average over k.
 The second case is an unsuccessfully/inaccurately trained neural net where the prediction error is up to 40\%.
 Such big an error would clearly bias the posterior of cosmological parameters unless it is corrected for.
 Further details about the performance of our neural nets are presented in Appendix~\ref{appendixa}.